 Are you interested in developing algorithms and scalable statistical methods for molecular data analysis, including phylogenomic methods, fitness landscape inference and analysis, genetic interactions, and other computationally demanding areas of genomics and related fields?
 Or working on mathematical foundations of these methods?
-Want to live in New Zealand’s most magnificent region of Otago?
+Want to live in New Zealand’s most spectacular region of Canterbury?
 Get in touch with us to express your interest in joining the lab.

 Online algorithms in computational biology.
-This project will focus on certain classes of computational inference methods, within the domains of phylogenomics and fitness landscapes, with the goal to design their scalable online versions.
+This project will focus on certain classes of computational inference methods, typically within the domains of phylogenomics and fitness landscapes, with the goal to design their scalable online versions.
 We will develop mathematical approaches, algorithms, and data structures for popular bioinformatic inference methods to make them robust to changes in data through time.

 Please feel free to drop Alex a line if you want to learn more about these and/ or what to join the lab with your own project.